Jose Miranda Player Props: Twins vs. Yankees

 - The 9.8 strikeouts per nine innings put together by the Yankees pitching staff ranks fifth in MLB.

-- The Yankees have the third-ranked team ERA among all league pitching staffs (2.72).
+- The Yankees' 3.37 team ERA ranks fourth among all MLB pitching staffs.

-- Yankees pitchers combine to surrender seven home runs (0.6 per game), the second-fewest in the league.
+- Yankees pitchers combine to give up the eighth-fewest home runs in baseball (11 total, 0.8 per game).

-- Brito (2-0) gets the start for the Yankees, his third of the season.
+- Cortes (2-0) gets the starting nod for the Yankees, his third this season.

-- In his last time out on Saturday, the righty threw five innings against the Baltimore Orioles, allowing one earned run while surrendering three hits.
+- His most recent appearance was out of the bullpen on Thursday when the left-hander threw 2/3 innings against the Minnesota Twins while allowing hits.

 © 2023 Data Skrive.
 All rights reserved.